-38. General lighting for auditoriums
+38. Lighting generally

 (1) General lighting inside an auditorium shall be provided with overriding manual “ON” switches located near the main entrance.

 (2) Switches controlling lighting for an area exceeding 100 m2 that is used by the public shall be located in a position that is accessible to authorised persons but not accessible to the public.